Monthly Bookmarks –

 2. Would Ethics Training Have Resulted in a Profitable and Honest Crazy Eddie Store Chain?

-I will not be offended or insulted if you disagree with me, but I have my doubts on this one.
+I will not be offended or insulted if you disagree with me, but I have doubts about this.
 Does this mean we shouldn’t be subjected to ethics training throughout our careers?
 If so, how should it be taught?
 What type of education is the most effective in deterring crime?

 Incidentally, there’s a 2019 study showing that ethics training can make a positive impact.
 As such, “financial advisors passing a rules and ethics-focused exam are more likely to depart employers experiencing scandals.”
 The research findings state such departures are predictive of future scandals.